kuzminrobin/fcl/CallLogging.md

   * Structure-up single-threaded and multithreaded
     * Make separate macros
     * Make separate examples and/or tests.
-* Automatic thread indent, global warehouse of thread indents.
-The thread-local infras get the thread indent and check back in upon thread-local destruction.
-Then that thread indent is reused later, given again to a new thread.
-  The same with color in the HTML decorator adapter.
 * ---
-* Suboptimal Pefix: `closure{81usize,14usize:90usize,9usize}::closure{87,21:87,26}(v: true, ) {} -> false`
 * In `fn pure_method(&self) {} ` the `self` is logged as `self: MyStruct, `, expected `self: &MyStruct, `.
 * [Loops]
   * [Log the `loop` return value]